please call: +31 (0)50 367 71 97

 or mail your question:

-You would like to invite a Non-EU person to visit you in the Netherlands for a maximum of 90 days and your visitor has a nationality that requires a visa to enter the Netherlands (see this link).
 In order for your visitor to obtain a visa, there are specific conditions that apply to your visitor (see this link for the full list).
 One of these conditions is your visitor must have sufficient financial means for the stay in the Netherlands, the transit and/or the return trip.

 If the visitor has at least € 34 per person per day for the duration of their stay (proven by showing bank statements), then this is considered sufficient funds.